-- Pole 1: Enables or disables the Delayed Alarm Reporting option.
+Pole 1: Enables or disables the Delayed Alarm Reporting option.
 When enabled, this option will delay TELTRAC reporting and MAJOR and MINOR relay contact closures for 2- to 3-seconds after a fault is detected.
-It will also take 10-seconds for the alarm to clear after the fault disappears. - Pole 2: (CCA162G1 only) When enabled (ON), the DS-3 X-bit will be set when a local high speed fault occurs.
+It will also take 10-seconds for the alarm to clear after the fault disappears. • Pole 2: When enabled (ON), the DS-3 X-bit will be set when a local high-speed fault occurs.
 The DS-3 X-bit will also be monitored for remote faults.
-This will allow remote monitoring of a DOX (Dual Optical Transceiver) card located in the Telco Systems M560 Multiplexer.
+This will allow remote monitoring of a DOX (Dual Optical Transceiver) card located in a Telco Systems M560 Multiplexer.

-Note: When this option is enabled the RAC-II card function of bridging a Remote Monitoring RS-422 channel will be lost.
+Note: When this option is enabled, the RAC-II card function of bridging a Remote Monitoring RS-422 channel will be lost.

-o Pole 3: Determines whether the 828A/828AF operates in a protected mode (with STBY cards) or unprotected mode (without STBY cards), and not creating a minor alarm.
+Pole 3: Determines whether the 828A/828AF operates in a protected mode (with STBY cards) or unprotected mode (without STBY cards).